1. The name of the Society is “Pacific DAWN: Pacific DisAbled Women's Network” hereinafter referred to as the Association

 8.1 The Directors of The Association shall meet not less than four times each fiscal year at such time and locations as may be determined by the Board.

 8.2 The Chair (or Co-Chairs), on the requisition of a majority of the Directors then in office shall convene a meeting of the Directors without delay.

 8.3 Where all Directors consent, a Director may participate in a meeting of the Directors by telephone or any other communication medium that permits all persons participating in the meeting to communicate with each other.

-8.4 The Directors may from time to time fix the quorum necessary for the transaction of business and unless so fixed the quorum shall be three of the Directors then in office, who must be either the Chairperson, Past Chair, Vice-Chairperson (or Co-Chairs), Secretary, Treasurer or Member At Large..
+8.4 The Directors may from time to time fix the quorum necessary for the transaction of business and unless so fixed the quorum shall be two of the Directors then in office.

 8.5 Seventy-two (72) hours written notice of each meeting of the Directors shall be given by the President of The Association to each Director by post or electronic means.

 8.6 Bourinot's Rules of Order (latest edition) will guide the conduct of the Directors at all meetings.

 8.7 Each Director shall have one (1) vote at meetings of the Directors of The Association.

 9.1 General Meetings of The Association shall be held at such time and place in accordance with The Society Act, as the Directors decide.

 9.2 The Directors, on the requisition of 10% or more of the voting members of The Association, shall convene a general meeting of The Association without delay.
 The requisition shall